clangen/cgallery/README.md

 > why are are js and css included in the php files?

-this was a conscience decision. although externalizing these resources would be easy, the scripts seem more useful when they are completely self-contained. just drop the php file in a directory and go. the consequence is that, in a couple cases, there is a small amount of code duplicated between album.php and series.php. yes, this makes maintenance slightly more annoying, but it also makes the system easier to use.
+this was a conscience decision. the scripts seem more useful when they are completely self-contained. just drop the php file in a directory and go. the consequence is that, in a couple cases, there is a small amount of code duplicated between album.php and series.php. yes, this makes maintenance slightly more annoying, but it also makes the system easier to use.

 > why aren't the javascript and css minified?